Halloween 5: The Revenge of Michael Myers: Plot

-With Jamie's help, Loomis and Meeker have created a set up at the old Myers house to lure him back to his abandoned childhood home.
-Suddenly, the police receive a call saying Michael has broken into the clinic, which prompts Meeker and most of the officers to leave; however, this call is merely a diversion.
-Michael appears and kills the trooper sitting in the patrol car outside, before entering the house.
+Loomis and Meeker create a set up at the abandoned Myers house to lure Michael back to his childhood home.
+The police receive a call saying Michael has broken into the clinic, prompting Meeker and most of the officers to leave; however, this call is merely a diversion.
+Michael appears and kills the remaining officers.
 Loomis tries to reason with him, but Michael slashes him and throws him over the stair banister.
-Michael kills deputy Bloch who was protecting Jamie before chasing her throughout the house.
-Jamie hides in a laundry chute but is forced to abandon it when Michael stabs and injures her.
-Fleeing upstairs, Jamie finds the bodies of Max the dog, Rachel, and Mike in the attic.
-Michael finds Jamie and attempts to kill her, but stops when Jamie addresses him as 'Uncle," and removes his mask.
-When Jamie touches his face he goes into a fit of rage, and chases her again.
-Jamie heads downstairs and finds Loomis.
-Loomis uses Jamie to lure Michael into a trap, shooting him with a tranquilizer gun and dropping a steel net onto him.
-He beats the trapped, drugged Michael unconscious with a wooden plank until he eventually suffers from a stroke and collapses on top of Michael.
+He pursues Jamie throughout the house, attacking her as she hides in a laundry chute.
+Michael chases Jamie up to the attic, where she finds the bodies of Rachel, her dog Max, and Tina's boyfriend.
+As Michael raises his knife to stab her, Jamie addresses him as "Uncle," causing him to pause.
+He agrees to remove his mask and let Jamie see his face, shedding a brief tear.
+However, when Jamie touches his face he goes into a fit of rage and chases her again.
+Loomis reappears and uses Jamie as live bait to lure Michael into a trap.
+He shoots Michael with a tranquilizer gun and beats him unconscious with a wooden plank before suffering from a stroke and collapsing on top of him.

-Meeker and the rest of the police return shortly thereafter and Michael is then taken into custody.
-Meeker assures Jamie that Michael, who is locked up in a cell, will remain in prison until he dies; Jamie doesn't believe him, however, and remarks that Michael will "never die."
-One of the officers goes to bring Jamie home when a mysterious man in black, who has been searching for Michael, arrives and causes an explosion at the police station.
-The officer, hearing gunfire, rushes back inside after warning Jamie to stay with the car.
-When the officer doesn't return, Jamie goes back inside to investigate and finds the station destroyed from the explosion, along with Meeker and several of his men dead.
-Jamie discovers Michael's cell empty and the back door of the police station broken open, causing her to break down in tears as she realizes Michael is free again to continue terrorizing Haddonfield.
+Meeker and the police return and take Michael into custody.
+He is locked in a cell at the police station until he can be transferred to a maximum security facility for the rest of his life.
+As Jamie prepares to return to the clinic, a mysterious man in black who has been quietly observing all day arrives and attacks the police station.
+Jamie finds the bodies of Meeker and several of his men shot and killed, as well as Michael's cell broken open and empty.
+Realizing he has escaped again, she sobs in despair.